Packing for Europe

 way in Switzerland, where her new vinyl rain boots picked up the ink from a plastic store

-wheels and is well-balanced.
+and is well-balanced.
 A handle on the side is also important, since you'll

-two excellent bags, see my Briggs &
+(For reviews of three excellent bags, see our Briggs &

 You'll also need to consider whether to bring a two-wheeled